Virtual exchange: Challenges

-Challenges at Individual Level
+At the individual level

-O'Dowd and Ritter focus initially on the individual level of possible obstacles to full functionality in telecollaborative projects, specifically the psychobiographical and educational backgrounds of the telecollaborative partners as potential sources for dysfunctional communications, and in particular, on the following two primary aspects:
+O'Dowd and Ritter focus initially on the individual level of possible obstacles to full functionality in virtual exchange projects, specifically the psychobiographical and educational backgrounds of the virtual exchange partners as potential sources for dysfunctional communications, and in particular, on the following two primary aspects:

-Intercultural Communicative Competences
+Intercultural communicative competences

 The concept of intercultural communicative competence (ICC) was established by Byram who stated that there are five dimensions (or '5 savoirs') that make an individual interculturally competent: a combination of skills of interpreting, relating, discovery and interaction, of attitudes, knowledge and critical awareness.
-Learners who embark on a telecollaborative project with immature intercultural communicative competences may struggle to carry out the tasks usefully.
+Learners who embark on a virtual exchange project with immature intercultural communicative competences may struggle to carry out the tasks usefully.

-Motivation and expectations regarding participation in the project
+Motivation and expectations regarding participation

 Dissonance in terms of motivation, commitment levels and expectations are also potential sources of tension for learning partners.
-For example, long response times can be interpreted as a lack of interest, or short responses as unfriendliness (Ware).
+For example, long response times can be interpreted as a lack of interest, or short responses as unfriendliness.

-Challenges at Class Level
+At the class level

-Teacher-teacher relationship
+Teacher–teacher relationship

-Solid teacher partnerships are essential to the success of telecollaboration and ideally should be constructed before the students embark on the project.
-According to O'Dowd and Ritter, telecollaboration can be viewed as "a form of virtual team teaching which demands high levels of communication and cooperation with a partner whom they may not have met face to face".
-Furthermore, since telecollaboration has been devised as a vehicle both for linguistic and intercultural communication, educators as much as students must learn to be 'intercultural speakers' (Byram) and avoid culturally inappropriate behaviors, typecasting, culture clashes and misunderstandings.
+Solid teacher partnerships are essential to the success of virtual exchange and ideally should be constructed before the students embark on the project.
+According to O'Dowd and Ritter, virtual exchange can be viewed as "a form of virtual team teaching which demands high levels of communication and cooperation with a partner whom they may not have met face to face".
+Furthermore, since virtual exchange has been devised as a vehicle both for linguistic and intercultural communication, educators as much as students must learn to be 'intercultural speakers' (Byram) and avoid culturally inappropriate behaviors, typecasting, culture clashes and misunderstandings.